cssidy/personal-site/_posts/2019-04-04-Making-Custom-StreamFields-In-Wagtail.md

 options than basic RichTextFields.
 StreamFields come out of the box with a handful of useful StreamBlocks, such as ListBlock, EmailBlock, TableBlock and ImageChooserBlock.
 However, we have to build the more unique StreamBlocks ourselves.
-Here is a tutorial on how to make a useful image within a link custom StreamField.
+Here is a tutorial on how to make a custom image-within-a-link StreamField.

 ## Making StreamFields in Wagtail